 10211-105 Street NW

-ACCESS Open Minds (ACCESS OM) is a one of a kind, cross-Canada research initiative that aims to improve access to mental health & addiction services for youth aged 11-25 years.
+ACCESS Open Minds (ACCESS OM) is a one of a kind, pan-Canadian research initiative that aims to improve access to mental health and addiction services for youth aged 11-25 years.

 The goals of this initiative is to ensure: